top of page

 Bringing snacks for the flight?
 TSA allows most solid foods in both carry-on and checked luggage.

-Sandwiches, wraps, and baked goods
+Sandwiches, wraps, baked goods

 Solid snacks (chips, granola bars, trail mix)